BrendanBerkley/prodebate/readme.md

 # Prodebate

 ## Setup
-- Install Docker and docker-compose.
+- Install Docker and docker-compose
 - `git clone`
 - `docker-compose up`

 ## To Do

 ### Smaller stuff

 - General elaboration to real django form
+- All point/elaboration forms should probably have the same view logic
 - grandparent into elaboration model (and into links)?
 - when form errors, return with correct URL params